sqitchers/sqitch.org/content/site.md

 ---
 title: "About this Site"
+description: This site is open source and maintained by members of the Sqitch community.
+We welcome comments, suggestions, and corrections.
 ---

-This site is open source and maintained by members of the Sqich community.
+This site is open source and maintained by members of the Sqitch community.
 We welcome comments, suggestions, and corrections.

 Open Source